To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Izzee, my loyal and trusted sidekick and licensed therapy dog, and I go everywhere together.
 Her unconditional love is astounding.
 In return, I want to give her the best life possible including top-notch food and chemical-free products.
 There are so many ill-fated side effects from the chemical-based flea and tick prevention medicines.
 So, I don’t want to take that risk with Izzee.

-DIY Natural Flea And Tick Treatment For Dogs
+DIY Natural Flea And Tick Treatments For Dogs

 Looking for a homemade flea and tick spray for dogs?
 Here’s how to make the best homemade flea killer for dogs:

 - Pour a quart of boiling water over a large thinly sliced lemon and let steep overnight

 - Drain the lemon water and pour it into a large glass spray bottle

 - Add 10 drops each of Lemongrass oil and Citronella oil

 - Add 1 cup of vinegar (white distilled or apple cider vinegar)

 - Add a few drops of Cedarwood oil

 - Keep the DIY tick spray for dogs refrigerated and shake well before applying to your dog’s coat

 For an added natural tick treatment for dogs, I use Rose Geranium oil (different than plain Geranium oil), by placing several drops (undiluted) on the inside of Izzee’s collar and on the base of her tail.
 I also use it on my wrists and ankles when I am in the woods.
 (Keep in mind that Izzee weighs about 80 pounds, so be sure to adjust the amount of oil according to your dog’s size.)

 How To Use Natural Flea Treatment For Dogs